-What are the pros and cons of various options for intervening in Syria and what should NATO have done and/or do now?
+What are the pros and cons of the Obama administration's policy toward Syria and what should it do or have done differently?

 Apl.
-9The Middle East Conflict
+8The Middle East Conflict

 This seminar examines the history and contemporary situation in the Arab-Israeli conflict including key actors and issues, regional dynamics as well as US and Canadian foreign policy towards the region.
 Peer participation review.